zombieCraig/DartRPG/DEPLOYMENT.md

 If you encounter issues with the Flutter web build:

+1. **Flutter Version Requirement**: This project requires Flutter 3.29.2 or higher (with Dart SDK 3.5.4+)
+   - Check your Flutter version with `flutter --version`
+   - Update Flutter with `flutter upgrade` if needed
+   - If you see a Dart SDK version error, make sure you're using Flutter 3.29.2+

-1. Try building locally with `flutter build web --release --base-href /DartRPG/`
+2. Try building locally with `flutter build web --release --base-href /DartRPG/`
-2. Check for any Flutter web-specific issues in your code
+3. Check for any Flutter web-specific issues in your code
-3. Ensure your Flutter version is compatible with web builds
+4. Ensure your Flutter version is compatible with web builds

 ## Customizing the Deployment